sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 17 Javascript ES6.md

 ```

-This below adding the following will add the maxHeight property to the instance.
 - **Recap** instance properties only get placed on the instance of the class when it gets instantiated and created as an object.
-- We also add properties to the class itself
+- We also add properties to the class itself aka Static properties
 ```
 class Drone {